nivekcode/frontend-heroes/exercise-npm-scripts-watch/README.md

 # NPM Scripts - watch script

-So far we have created a HTML page, learned how to use the dev tools and how to use TypeScript and Saas.
-In this exercise we are going to automate this things with the help of npm scripts.
+So far we have created a `HTML` page, learned how to use the dev tools and how to use `TypeScript` and `Saas`.
+In this exercise we are going to automate this things with the help of `npm` scripts.

 The exercise setup has now two additional files.
 A `tsconfig.json` and a `tsconfig.prod.json`.
 Previously we ran the `tsc` command.
 When running the `tsc` command a default rule set is applied.
 A `tsconfig` gives us the opportunity to apply some custom rules.
-We created a `tsconfig.json` that contains a set of base rules and will be used during development and a `tscongif.json` that will be used during a production build.

-1. Let's use npm in our repository.
+1. Let's use `npm` in our repository.
 Open up a terminal of your choice, change to the current directory and run the following command.

    ```
    npm init